2024 Frontline Members

 Susie Lee NV-03

-Congresswoman Susie Lee represents Nevada’s 3rd Congressional District, located in the area south of Las Vegas, including Henderson and unincorporated Clark County.
+Congresswoman Susie Lee represents Nevada’s 3rd Congressional District, located in the area south of Las Vegas, including unincorporated Clark County.
 Prior to her election, Susie worked as a non-profit leader and education advocate.
 She founded several non-profits in Las Vegas, including the After-School All-Stars, an organization that provides Nevada children with after-school activities and enrichment programs.
-In Congress, Susie has championed commonsense, bipartisan leadership that delivers results on critical issues like affordable health care, funding for public education, and support for our nation’s veterans.
-This seat was an important Democratic hold in 2018 following Democratic incumbent Congresswoman Jacky Rosen’s run for U.S. Senate.
-And in 2020 Susie spent $4.8 million to keep it blue.
-The NRCC has named her to their top target list for the midterms and she’ll need to build another successful campaign.
+In Congress, Susie has championed commonsense, bipartisan leadership that delivers results on critical issues like affordable health care, funding to tackle the West’s historic drought, and support for our nation’s veterans.
+This seat was an important Democratic hold in 2018 following Democratic incumbent Congresswoman Jacky Rosen’s run for U.S. Senate and has only gotten more competitive.
+In 2022, Susie spent over $6.3 million to keep it blue.
+The NRCC will likely name her to their top target list, and she’ll need to build another successful campaign.
+We cannot afford to lose her critical voice in Congress.
 We must ensure Rep. Lee has the resources necessary to keep NV-03 blue.

 Steven Horsford NV-04

-Congressman Steven Horsford represents Nevada’s 4th Congressional District, which is located in the central part of the state and includes most of Clark County.
+Congressman Steven Horsford represents Nevada’s 4th Congressional District, located in the central part of the state and includes most of Clark County.
 Born and raised in Nevada, Steven has been fighting for working families his entire career.
-He led the state’s largest career training program helping thousands of workers find good jobs, and made history as Nevada’s first African American Senate Majority Leader.
+As the son of a single immigrant mother, he worked multiple jobs to help support his younger siblings and was the first in his family to attend college.
+He led the state’s largest career training program helping thousands of workers find good jobs and made history as Nevada’s first African American Senate Majority Leader.
 There, he worked across party lines to pass landmark legislation to create clean energy jobs and solve the worst budget crisis in state history.
-In 2012, Steven ran and won this newly created congressional seat and fought for legislation that protected seniors, veterans, and women.
-He left Congress in 2014 and ran again in 2018.
-Spending $3.1 million to hold this district in 2020, the NRCC has it high on their list to take back.
+In 2012, Steven ran for and won this newly created congressional seat.
+While in Congress, he has passed legislation to make housing more affordable, bring down the cost of prescription drugs, and secure funding for Nevada’s schools and job-training programs.
+He is currently serving as Chair of the Congressional Black Caucus.
+Steven spent over $5.3 million to hold this district in 2022, and the NRCC will have it high on their list to take back.
 We must ensure Rep. Horsford has the necessary resources to keep NV-04 blue.

 Marcy Kaptur OH-09

 Congresswoman Marcy Kaptur represents Ohio’s 9th Congressional District on the southern coast of the Great Lakes.
 A Toledo native who lives in the same home in which she grew up, her Ohio roots run deep.
 Her father operated their family-run grocery while her mother worked on the line at the Champion Spark Plug factory and on its first UAW organizing committee.
-The first in her family to graduate high school and college on scholarship, Kaptur took B.A. and M.A. degrees from the Universities of Wisconsin and Michigan and worked across the U.S. as an urban and regional planner in struggling communities before serving as an urban policy advisor to President Jimmy Carter.
+The first in her family to graduate high school and college on scholarship, Kaptur earned B.A. and M.A. degrees from the Universities of Wisconsin and Michigan and worked across the U.S. as an urban and regional planner in struggling communities before serving as an urban policy advisor to President Jimmy Carter.
 Later, while at MIT pursuing a Ph.D. in urban planning and development, she was recruited by local Democrats in Ohio to run against the incumbent Republican.
-Though outspent 3-1, she defeated him in an upset that attracted national attention; Marcy is now the longest-serving woman in House history.
-As the first woman to chair the Energy and Water Subcommittee of Appropriations she uses her senior rank to rebuild the economic strength of her region and nation.
-She advocates for America’s homegrown strength and is a passionate voice for workers, seniors, health care, small businesses, and for veterans and the U.S. military, including as the author of legislation that created the National World War II Memorial.
-But all her hard work hangs in the balance as the GOP-controlled 2020 redistricting process shifted much of OH-09 into Republican counties.
-A reliable working-class blue seat for decades, OH-09 is now a highly competitive district.
-Four radical Republican candidates are vying to oust Marcy.
+Though outspent 3-to-1, she defeated him in an upset that attracted national attention.
+Marcy is now the longest-serving woman in House history.
+As the first woman to chair the Energy and Water Subcommittee of Appropriations, she now uses her senior-ranking position to rebuild the economic strength of her region and the nation.
+She advocates for America’s homegrown strength and is a passionate voice for workers, seniors, health care, agriculture, small businesses, veterans, and the U.S. military, including as the author of legislation that created the National World War II Memorial.
+A reliable working-class blue seat for decades, OH-09 is now a highly competitive district, and Marcy spent over $3.7 million to hold it in 2022.
 The GOP will stop at nothing to flip this seat red and advance their dangerous agenda.
-Outside money is pouring in.
 We must ensure Rep. Kaptur has the resources necessary to keep OH-09 blue.

 Susan Wild PA-07

 Congresswoman Susan Wild represents Pennsylvania’s 7th Congressional District.
-Prior to redistricting, the district included Lehigh and Northampton Counties, and the southern portion of Monroe County.
-The new map removes the solidly blue town of East Stroudsburg (Monroe) and absorbs Republican-leaning Carbon County, moving it from a Biden +5 to a Biden +0.6 district.
-Before running for Congress, Rep. Wild built a well-respected and recognized legal practice and became the first female Solicitor of the City of Allentown, a position in which she shepherded in a new era of accountability and transparency.
-In 2018, Rep. Wild flipped the seat from red to blue, becoming the first woman ever to represent the Lehigh Valley in Congress and the only Jewish federally elected Pennsylvania official.
-Since coming to Washington, Rep. Wild has become a proven consensus builder and has become a leader in mental health issues and lowering drug costs.
+Before the 2020 redistricting process, the district was reliably blue, but the seat went from a Biden +5 to a Biden +0.6 district.
+Before running for Congress, Susan built a well-respected and recognized legal practice and became the first female Solicitor of the City of Allentown, a position in which she shepherded a new era of accountability and transparency.
+In 2018, she flipped this seat from red to blue, becoming the first woman ever to represent the Lehigh Valley in Congress and the only Jewish federally elected Pennsylvania official.
+Since coming to Washington, Susan has become a proven consensus builder and has become a leader in mental health issues and lowering drug costs.
 She has also worked across the aisle to fund critical, life-sustaining programs like Meals on Wheels and the Children’s Health Insurance Program.
-In 2020, Rep. Wild spent $4.6 million to hold this seat, narrowly winning re-election by 3.8 points while withstanding a windfall of negative spending and campaigning by the GOP and a self-funding opponent who poured nearly $3 million dollars of her own money into the race.
-The NRCC has made her a top target for defeat in the historically challenging midterms.
-We need to ensure Rep. Wild has the resources to hold this seat.
+In 2022, Susan spent over $7 million to hold this seat, narrowly winning re-election by two points while withstanding a windfall of negative spending and campaigning by the GOP.
+With new district lines, the NRCC will make her a top target for defeat in 2024.
+We cannot afford to lose her voice in Congress.
+We need to ensure Rep. Wild has the resources to keep PA-07 blue.

 Matt Cartwright PA-08

-Congressman Matt Cartwright represents Pennsylvania’s 8th Congressional District, which is located in the northeastern region of the state.
+Congressman Matt Cartwright represents Pennsylvania’s 8th Congressional District, located in the northeastern region of the state.
 Since taking office in 2013, Matt has introduced more legislation supported by both Democrats and Republicans than any other House Democrat.
 In 2019, the Center for Effective Lawmaking named him one of the most effective members of the U.S. House for his record of advancing real solutions to the biggest issues our nation faces.
-In the past few years, Matt has gotten bills signed into law that protect low-income veterans from being scammed out of their hard-earned benefits, prevent government officials from using taxpayer dollars on personal expenses, safeguard the rights of child pornography victims, and assist public schools in becoming more energy efficient.
-As an Appropriations Committee “Cardinal” — i.e. Chairman of the Commerce-Justice-Science Appropriations Subcommittee — Matt played a pivotal role in crafting several coronavirus relief measures to continue to help workers, families, and small businesses amid this ongoing public health and economic crisis.
-Matt spent $4.3 million to hold his seat in 2020 and the NRCC has named him to their list for defeat in the midterms.
+In the past few years, Matt has gotten bills signed into law that protect veterans from being scammed out of their hard-earned benefits, prevent government officials from using taxpayer dollars on personal expenses, safeguard the rights of victims of child pornography, and assist public schools in becoming more energy efficient.
+A senior member of the powerful House Committee on Appropriations, Matt serves as the Ranking Member of the Commerce-Justice-Science Appropriations Subcommittee.
+On this committee, Matt ensures we are investing in climate research at the level demanded by the threats posed by extreme weather and in the safety of our communities, first responders, federal prisons, and brave correction officers who go to work in them every day.
+Matt plays a pivotal role in protecting seniors, workers, families, and small businesses.
+He spent over $5.4 million to hold his seat in 2022, and the NRCC will have him at the top of their list to defeat in 2024.
 We must ensure Rep. Cartwright has the resources necessary to keep PA-08 blue.

 Abigail Spanberger VA-07

-Congresswoman Abigail Spanberger represents Virginia’s 7th Congressional District, which spans a swath of Central Virginia from Culpeper in the north to Nottoway in the south, including ten counties in total and encompassing suburbs in parts of Henrico and Chesterfield to the west of Richmond.
-She began her career of public service as a federal law enforcement officer working narcotics and money laundering cases with the U.S. Postal Inspection Service.
+Congresswoman Abigail Spanberger represents Virginia’s 7th Congressional District, which includes all or portions of 11 localities in Virginia.
+She began her career in public service as a federal law enforcement officer working narcotics and money laundering cases with the U.S. Postal Inspection Service.
 She then joined the CIA as a case officer.
 She traveled and lived abroad collecting intelligence, managing assets, and overseeing high-profile programs in service to the United States.
-In 2014, when she saw partisan politics threatening the country she dedicated her life to protect, Abigail decided to run for Congress.
+When she saw partisan politics threatening the country she dedicated her life to protecting, Abigail decided to run for Congress.
 In 2018, she became the first Democrat since 1968 to be elected to represent Virginia’s 7th Congressional District.
-In the U.S. House, Abigail serves on the House Foreign Affairs Committee and House Agriculture Committee and chairs the Conservation and Forestry Subcommittee.
-Her top priorities include fighting the pandemic and the resulting economic crisis through vaccines and support to businesses and families, strengthening our country’s national security, lowering prescription drug prices, protecting access to health care, and expanding broadband internet access so that rural communities can fully participate in today’s economy.
-She spent $8 million to hold this seat in a district that voted for Trump.
-After her narrow victory, the NRCC is going after her in the midterms.
+In the House, Abigail serves on the House Intelligence Committee and House Agriculture Committee and serves as the Ranking Member of the Conservation, Research, and Biotechnology Subcommittee.
+Her top priorities include strengthening our country’s national security and fighting for Virginia families by lowering costs, creating jobs, and cleaning up Washington.
+Abigail has consistently been ranked as the most bipartisan Member of Congress from Virginia — as well as one of the most bipartisan Members of Congress overall.
+Last cycle, she spent over $9 million to hold this “Toss Up” seat.
+This district has voted for both Democrats and Republicans in recent elections, and the NRCC will have it on the top of their list to take back in 2024.
 We must ensure Rep. Spanberger has the resources necessary to keep VA-07 blue.

 Kim Schrier WA-08